team-418/main-website/README.md

 1. `docker pull josiah14/heroku-ruby418:latest` To make sure you have the latest version of the Docker container.
 Docker will not automatically pull the latest version unless you explicitly tell it to.
 2. run `./run-rails-container.sh`

 This repository becomes accessible within the Docker container at `/app/user/website`.
 You will initially be dropped into `/app/user`, so to access the server code in this repository, run `cd website` from within the container.
+Also, by default, Docker will log you into the container as the `user` user.
+The sudo password for `user` is "user" (without the quotes).

 Zsh is the default shell, because it's a lot like Bash, but more informative.
 If you don't like it, just change the `docker-compose.yml` to say `command: /bin/bash` instead of `command: /bin/zsh`.